scottnm/Playground/README.md

 A reverse-chronological log of little things that I learn as I go:

+* oh dang, according to TonC, my use of u8s and u16s may be an awful idea.
+* Oh dang, just started reading the tonc docs and it seems like starting with loriak's stuff may have been a mistake.
+There is a not so subtle suggestion that most tutorials are bunk and to be extra mindful of the bitmap mode tutorials
 * Tried to use the VDraw status register value to vsync and that didn't seem to work nearly as well as the waiting on the vcount register.
 I wonder why?
 I wonder if using interrupts is even better?
 * GBA is an ARM7TDMI processor and the docs for that are still readily available online! yay!
 * UGH. span types are a freaking mess in straight C (99, 11, otherwise).
 Lack of templates is a huge pain.